google/keytransparency/README.md

   ```
 The `create-keyset` command will create a `.keyset` file in the user's working directory.
 To specify custom directory use `--keyset-file` or `-k` shortcut.

-NB A default for the Key Transparency server URL is being used here.
-The default value is "35.202.56.9:443".
-The flag `--kt-url` may be used to specify the URL of Key Transparency server explicitly.

 #### Publish the public key
 1. Get an [OAuth client ID](https://console.developers.google.com/apis/credentials) and download the generated JSON file to `client_secret.json`.